SeriousBug/devpod-browser-extension/Readme.md

 - [ ] Add configurable settings

 Have any suggestions?
 [Open an issue](https://github.com/SeriousBug/devpod-browser-extension/issues) and I'll do my best to work on it.

+## Build

+To build the extension yourself, you'll need NodeJS 22 or later.
+Run `npm install` to install the dependencies, then `npm run build` to build the extension.
+You should get two files, `devpod-ext-chrome-x.y.z.zip` and `devpod-ext-firefox.x.y.z.zip`.

+## Develop

+Contributions are welcome!
+To develop the extension, using NodeJS 22 or later run `npm install`, then `npm run dev`.
+This will start the development server, and try to launch Chrome using a clean profile and with the extension preloaded.

+You can develop the extension inside a devcontainer, a devcontainer configuration is provided.
+However, the browser launch won't work and auto-reload also does not seem to function properly.
+If you can figure out these issues, please let me know!

 ## Disclaimer